PecanProject/betydb-documentation/about_betydb.md

-# About BETYdb

-# Database Description and User's Guide
+# About BETYdb: Database Description and User's Guide

 This wiki describes the purpose, design, and use of the Biofuel Ecophysiological Traits and Yields database (BETYdb).
 BETYdb is a